Canada Fishing Trip Packing List

-Note: Baggage limit is 75 lbs per person from Bissett airbase and 55 lbs per person from Silver Falls airbase.
-Use a bathroom scale to weigh your bags, food boxes, and fishing gear before you leave home.
+When preparing for your Canada fishing trip, keep in mind that the baggage limit is 55 lbs per person from the Lac du Bonnet airbase (Lodge Guests Only).
+To stay within the weight limit, we recommend using a bathroom scale to weigh your bags, food boxes, and fishing gear before you leave home.

-Don’t load coolers with ice before you leave.
-We have ice at both Cobham River Lodge and Hidden Lake Outpost.
+As part of smart Canada fishing Trip packing, avoid loading your coolers with ice ahead of time — we provide ice at both Cobham River Lodge and Hidden Lake Outpost.

 Excess tackle: You probably don’t need 5 of each spoon.
 It starts to add up, and the tackle box alone can have over 10 lbs of extra lures.
 Having one extra spoon of your favorite will be sufficient.
 Odds are, if you go through both spoons, someone in your group will be willing to “Trade” with you an extra spoon they have.
 If your tackle box weighs more than 10 lbs, you may have a problem!

-Excess Clothing: 7 pairs of jeans and seven sweatshirts will prove excessive.
-We suggest having some warm sweatpants that will save weight and limiting yourself to either one jacket to save on needing a sweatshirt every day.
-If you are worried about being cold, long underwear is a better alternative paired with a long sleeve shirt and jacket.
+Excess Clothing: Seven pairs of jeans and seven sweatshirts will be considered excessive.
+We suggest having some warm sweatpants that will save weight and limiting yourself to one jacket to save on needing a sweatshirt every day.
+If you are worried about being cold, long underwear is a better alternative paired with a long-sleeve shirt and jacket.
 That combination can be used for multiple days.

-Laptops: While we do have wifi, we find that most guests spend their time interacting with each other each night.
-Work doesn’t seem to be a top priority for our guests, so maybe bring a tablet for surfing the web instead of the 8-10 lb laptop bag.
+Laptops: Although we have Wi-Fi, we find that most guests spend their time interacting with each other each night.
+Work doesn’t seem to be a top priority for our guests, so consider bringing a tablet for browsing the web instead of the 8-10 lb laptop bag.

 12V Battery for CPAP: